heet-mewada/SBMP-NOTES/sem3/DBS/CHAP1.md

 ## Naive Users #DEF
 Unsophisticated users(end users) that are not concerned with the DB or its programs.
 These users interact with the DB through an interface but cannot modify the DB in any way except their own entry.
 ## Application Programmers #DEF
-Users that interact with the DB using programs and
+Users that interact with the DB using programs through DML(Data Manipulation Language) and RAD(Rapid development tools).
+RAD allows application programmers to construct forms and reports with minimal efforts.
+## Sophisticated Users #DEF